Cornwall Civic Complex

 Cornwall Civic Complex is a sports facility located in Cornwall, Ontario, Canada.
-The Complex has an NHL-sized rink named the Ed Lumley Arena that was built in 1976.
-It originally held 4,000 people, but in 2008, the city added an extra 1,800 seats to the arena to make the seating capacity to 5,800.

-The Complex also has an aquatic centre which was opened in September 2005.
-The Ed Lumley Arena is the home of the Cornwall Colts of the Central Canada Hockey League.
+The complex contains an NHL-sized rink named the Ed Lumley Arena that was built in 1976.
+The complex also features a swimming pool which was opened in September 2005.
+The Ed Lumley Arena is the home of the Cornwall Colts of the Central Canada Hockey League (CCHL).

 History of the Ed Lumley Arena

+The Ed Lumley Arena was built along with the building in 1976, and it previously held 3,983 seats.
+The seating capacity was increased to 4,639 in 2008 when the city decided to finish the lower bowl section in the arena at the same time the complex was renovated.

-The building was once home to several former ice hockey teams including the Cornwall Royals of the Quebec Major Junior Hockey League and Ontario Hockey League, the Cornwall Aces of the American Hockey League, the Cornwall River Kings of the Ligue Nord-Américaine de Hockey, and the Cornwall Nationals of the Federal Hockey League.
+It was once home to several former ice hockey teams including the Cornwall Royals of the Quebec Major Junior Hockey League (QMJHL) and Ontario Hockey League (OHL), the Cornwall Aces of the American Hockey League (AHL), the Cornwall River Kings of the Ligue Nord-Américaine de Hockey (LNAH), and the Cornwall Nationals of the Federal Prospects Hockey League (FPHL).
 In May 2008, the Ed Lumley Arena was host to the Royal Bank Cup.

-The largest crowd recorded was during the 1996 Bogart Cup Finals against the Gloucester Rangers, when a sold-out crowd of more than 4,000 people watched the Cornwall Colts defeat the Gloucester Rangers 4–3 in Game 7.
+The largest crowd recorded at the arena was during Game 7 of the 1996 Bogart Cup Final, when a crowd of more than 4,000 people saw the Cornwall Colts defeating the Gloucester Rangers 4–3 to win the Bogart Cup at home.

 The Cornwall Civic Complex has also hosted such concerts as country legend Charley Pride, Canadian rockers Nickelback, Bryan Adams, and Rush, as well as other Canadian acts Great Big Sea, Celine Dion, Rita MacNeil, Barenaked Ladies, Hedley, Lights, and These Kids Wear Crowns.
 Legendary rocker Alice Cooper performed at the Cornwall Civic Complex in October 2006.
 It has also held many WWE wrestling events and boxing events.